GrapeoffJS/kindagoose/docs/README.md

 # Special Thanks
 1. [Fjodor Rybakov](https://github.com/fjodor-rybakov) for helping with the `NestJS` aspects that weren't described in the documentation at the time of this packages creation.
 [More about it](https://ru.stackoverflow.com/questions/1433421/%d0%9a%d0%b0%d0%ba-%d0%b4%d0%be%d1%81%d1%82%d0%b0%d1%82%d1%8c-%d0%bc%d0%b5%d1%82%d0%be%d0%b4-%d0%b8-%d0%bc%d0%b5%d1%82%d0%b0%d0%b4%d0%b0%d0%bd%d0%bd%d1%8b%d0%b5-%d0%b8%d0%b7-%d0%bf%d1%80%d0%be%d0%b2%d0%b0%d0%b9%d0%b4%d0%b5%d1%80%d0%b0-%d0%b2-nestjs)
 2. [Alexei](https://github.com/DeityLamb) for solving the problem with the access to the event tracker dependencies when transferring it's methods as a processor of the `Typegoose` hooks.
+3. [Artyom](https://github.com/BackOnTrackgithub) for translating this page from Russian to English!